Master of Fine Arts

 - Completion of a substantial portion of the course work for the degree with an overall GPA of no less than 3.00.

-- Completion of the second committee review prior to the end of the semester preceding the semester in which the student expects to graduate (normally the third or the beginning of the fourth semester in residence).
+- Completion of the second committee review prior to the end of the semester preceding the semester in which the student expects to graduate (normally the third or the beginning of the fourth semester).
 The evaluation will be conducted by the student’s graduate thesis committee and will consist of a review of the student’s progress toward completion of degree requirements, and a review of plans for the professional exhibition and Artist Lecture.
 The results of the evaluation will be filed with the School of Graduate Studies and will include a recommendation regarding advancement to candidacy for the MFA degree.

 - Recommendation to the Dean of the School of Graduate Studies for advancement to candidacy by the graduate thesis committee.